-Bible study during the month of October 2013 was held at the McShaffrey home and we considered the historical background, scriptural basis, and modern implications of the Five Solas of the protestant reformation.
+Join us for our Sunday Discipleship Hour during the month of November as we review the historical background, scriptural basis, and modern implications of the so-called Five Solas of the Protestant Reformation.
+Here are the dates and topics:

 Historical Context – The roman church acknowledged three sources of truth which resulted in the binding of consciences with extra-biblical doctrines: